Ahmedsamy96/Gemini-RAG/README.md

 3. **Index Creation:** Text embeddings are generated and stored using FAISS to create a searchable index.
 4. **User Interaction:** Users can ask questions through the web interface.
 The system retrieves relevant information from the indexed embeddings and generates a response using the conversational AI model (Gemini Pro).

+## **The ways i held to improve the performance of the system:**
+- **Using a better pdf parser:** One of the best ways to get better inference is reading the source of data correctly, so I tried many tools to find the best one for inference (PyPDFLoader).
+- **Selection of a better LLM model that does well with Arabic text:** This will help you use the tokenizer of the model to transfer learn it not to start from a bad point -Bad means the Model is not trained on Arabic data well- as I may use a super powerful model in English but weak on Arabic text which is misleading and deceptive.
+- **Select a good Vector DB:** One of the most familiar ones is FAISS it was good enough to proceed with it.
+(Replacements that I tried: Qdrant - Chroma - Weaviate)
+- **Prompt Engineering:** Very important factor that is not hard but has a very high impact on the system response.

 **FAQs**